 Over the years, we’ve seen a few of our MSP partners encounter products that weren’t a great match for MSPs, so at the end I’ve added a list of some questions that might help you in your evaluation process.

 Some of the most successful MSPs in the world typically implement Professional Service Automation (PSA) tools in their environment for increased productivity, better management, and effective service delivery.
 PSA software tools often replace standalone MSP tools for project management, time tracking, invoices, resource planning, collaboration, business intelligence tools, etc.

-Throughout the lifecycle of a project, PSA software offers a consistent method for planning, monitoring, and measuring its performance.
+Throughout the lifecycle of a project, PSA software offers a consistent method for planning, remote monitoring, and measuring its performance.
 Services can be delivered more predictably, and tedious manual operations can be reduced or automated by centralizing corporate processes and data.
 PSA is frequently referred to as ERP for MSPs because it is similar to Enterprise Resource Planning (ERP) software.